mmallicoat/marshallmallicoat.com/content/found-poetry.rst

     with open('snippets.txt', 'w') as f:
         f.write('\n'.join(snippets))

-Finally, here are all these little snippets standing alone, with the article and other junk stripped out.
+Finally, here are all these snippets standing alone, with the article and other junk stripped out.
 Read together, they have some majesty.

 .. line-block::